ku-dml/mol-infer/HPS/Module_1/Generate_Linear_Descriptors/README.md

 and then generate the linear feature desctipor files by using command:

 ```
-./fv_2LMM INPUT_eli.sdf OUTPUT
+./fv_2LMM DATASET.sdf OUTPUT
 ```

 Here:
-- 'INPUT_eli.sdf': the input sdf file containing molecular information of the dataset, and
+- DATASET.sdf: the input sdf file containing molecular information of the data set, and
-- 'OUTPUT': the prefix for the output files.
+- OUTPUT: the prefix for the output files.

 When the generator finishes normally, it will generate the following files:
 - OUTPUT_desc.csv